kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
 ; Strike invul will be displayed using a green ^ on top of a frame.
-; Note: when "condenseIntoOneProjectileMiniFramebar" is used, for P2 these will be displayed below a frame. showStrikeInvulOnFramebar = true
+; Note: when "condenseIntoOneProjectileFramebar" is used, for P2 these will be displayed below a frame. showStrikeInvulOnFramebar = true

 ; Specify true or false.
 ; Super armor will be displayed using a purple ^ on top of a frame.
-; Note: when "condenseIntoOneProjectileMiniFramebar" is used, for P2 these will be displayed below a frame.
 ; It includes reflect, parry and projectile-only invulnerability ; (excluding Aegis Field, that isn't displayed on the framebar at all).
 If both strike invul and super armor are present, super armor
-; will be below the strike invul (for P2 mini-framebar: on top). showSuperArmorOnFramebar = true
+; will be below the strike invul (for P2 framebar: on top).
+; Note: when "condenseIntoOneProjectileFramebar" is used, for P2 these will be displayed below a frame, instead of on top. showSuperArmorOnFramebar = true

 ; Specify true or false.